dansysanalyst/powergrid-doc/docs/get-started/configure.md

 import './../../vendor/power-components/livewire-powergrid/dist/bootstrap5.css'
 ```

+`✅` All right!
+Stay in this section to modify other theme settings, or let's create our first component!
+Read more in the [Create a PowerGrid Table](/get-started/create-powergrid-table.html) section.

 ## 4. Configure Tailwind

-If you are using Tailwind, you may configure the options below.
+If you are using Tailwind, you may configure some aditional settings described in this section.

 ### Dark Mode